tschlach/BioRSC/extra/README.md

 ## Tutorial

-Here you can find an overview of how to get the BioRSC tool working
+Here you can find an overview of the BioRSC tool and a guide to get it working.

+The BioRSc currently evaluates a centerline curve for

 We can include things such as this image:

 ![alt text](https://github.com/tschlach/BioRSC/blob/master/extra/user_input.JPG "this is the image!")

-That image is a look at how one might set up the grasshopper document that will produce a suitability window.

-One day - we will need to make a tutorial like this.
-This will help everyone be able to use the BioRSC.
+## Suitability

+### Assessing an Entire Centerline:

+#### User Defined Input Parameters:
+Curve:

+### Window Assessment for Sections of a Centerline

+#### User Defined Input Parameters:
+Curve:

+## Geometry

+Once a line is assessed for suitability, the designer can choose locations for drawing riffle/pool structures